In Nomine (role-playing game): Reception

 In the November 1997 edition of Dragon (Issue 241), Rick Swan complimented Steve Jackson Games for tackling "a volatile premise head on."
 While he liked the streamlined rules, Swan thought the game's most impressive achievement "is not a vivid setting nor its imaginative mechanics, but its respectful, even reverent treatment of a sensitive subject."
 He concluded, "Ambitious, chilling and absolutely, positively not for children.
 Or Jerry Falwell."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted that this game "takes itself rather seriously.
+The world of In Nomine is surprisingly, emphatically rendered in shades of gray ...
+The game never chooses a side — good and bad outcomes are a matter of perspective."

+Awards

+In Nomine won the Origins Award for Best Graphic Presentation of a Roleplaying Game, Adventure, or Supplement of 1997.